Farama-Foundation/ViZDoom/docs/environments/slade_config.md

 ## 3. Launching map editor

 Now you are ready to edit maps using SLADE.
 You can load one of the existing WAD files available in ViZDoom repository or create a new WAD file.
-When lunching map editor it is important to select maching game and base resource.
+When lunching map editor it is important to select matching game and base resource.
 In our case it is `Doom2` game for `freedoom2.wad`.
 For source port after select `ZDoom` which is a base of ViZDoom.

 ```{figure} _static/img/slade/map_editor_config.png